dwisianto/github-bak2021-03/w3/y16/nlp16/README.md

 An ontology is a formal explicit description of concepts in a domain of discourse ( **classes** (sometimes called **concepts**)), properties of each **concept** describing various **features** and **attributes** of the **concept** (**slots** (sometimes called **roles** or **properties**)), and restrictions on **slots** (**facets** (sometimes called **role restrictions**)).
 An ontology together with a set of individual **instances** of classes constitutes a **knowledge base**.
 In reality, there is a fine line where the ontology ends and the **knowledge base begins**.
 [PDF](https://protege.stanford.edu/publications/ontology_development/ontology101-noy-mcguinness.html).
 A practical exercise to create an ontology is available [practical exercise](../ont/)

 #### Literatures

+- Fabien Gandon, "A Survey of the First 20 Years of Research on Semantic Web and Linked Data", [PDF](https://hal.inria.fr/hal-01935898/)
 - Haase, P. and Völker, J., 2008.
 "Ontology learning and reasoning—dealing with uncertainty and inconsistency".
 In Uncertainty reasoning for the semantic web I (pp. 366-384).
 Springer, Berlin, Heidelberg. ([PDF](http://syntheticsapien.com/papers/URSW_Proceedings.pdf#page=48) )
 - Hohenecker, Patrick, and Thomas Lukasiewicz.
 "Deep Learning for Ontology Reasoning."
 2017 [PDF](https://arxiv.org/pdf/1705.10342.pdf)
 - Suntisrivaraporn, Boontawee.
 "Polynomial-time reasoning support for design and maintenance of large-scale biomedical ontologies."
 (2008) [PDF](https://lat.inf.tu-dresden.de/research/phd/Sun-PhD-09.pdf)